 Unlike the overwhelming majority of articles in the mutual fund literature (who turn to Thomson Reuters to obtain data on fund holdings) our study uses Morningstar.
 Here we compare the frequency of fund holdings from MS Direct (the construction of the MS Direct sample is detailed in Section I.D) to the frequency of fund holdings from the Thomson Reuters Mutual Fund Holdings Database (TR Holdings).
 To construct the TR Holdings/CRSP MF sample, we obtain information on fund share class characteristics from the CRSP Survivor-Bias-Free U.S. Mutual Fund Database (CRSP MF).
 We merge this data with TR Holdings using the WRDS MFLINKS product by following the data appendix provided by Doshi, Elkamhi, and Simutin (2015).
 We include defunct and active fund share classes and limit the sample to domestic actively managed U.S. equity funds.
-Typically, studies that use the TR Holdings-CRSP MF merge as their source of holdings data nevertheless turn to MS Direct to obtain information on the fund management structure.
-We therefore establish a match between CRSP MF and MS Direct by following the data appendix provided by Pástor, Stambaugh, and Taylor (2015).
+Lastly, since studies that use TR Holdings/CRSP MF as their source of holdings data typically obtain information on the fund management structure from MS Direct, we establish a match between CRSP MF and MS Direct by following the data appendix provided by Pástor, Stambaugh, and Taylor (2015).
 The comparison is detailed in Figure D.I.
 The figure compares the average time span between two consecutive holdings observations in months and the number of available funds in the period 1983-2017, indicating that the frequency of Morningstar holdings is better starting as early as 1991.